joshcangit/flexphpwrapper/pdo/README.md

 ## Introduction

-The connection is made with a Data Source Name using `new PDO()`.
+The class gives the connection method of `new PDO()` a different default connection options and a function.

-Each database driver uses its own Data Source Name.
+This is an example of a Data Source Name for **MySQL**.

 - [PDO_MYSQL DSN](https://phpdelusions.net/pdo#dsn)
 ```